malevitzch/froglang/README.md

 - Split the main compiler.cpp file into a header and a main file
 - Add a command-line interface for the compiler

-- Solve the ExprNode type issue (maybe make eval return a <Value*, Type*> pair for compile-time type verification)
 - Create automated tests

 - Find all the dependencies using docker or something

-- Update the ValueHolder data structure to hold type information as well

 - Implement name-mangling